smichalski17-dev/documentarian/my-website/docs/tutorials/user-guide.md

 The **Experience Manager** is a “content orchestrator” to create personalized promotional and engagement campaigns, linking audiences, content, and start/end dates.
 The Experience Manager provides:

-- Campaign status flow: Draft, Waiting for approval, Scheduled, Active
+- Campaign flow statuses : Draft, Waiting for approval, Scheduled, Active
 - Telemetry integration: Events are triggered to describe actions taken by the campaign
 - Push integration: A message is sent to the game clients to enable a refresh and show new content to users in real time
 - Ingestion and throttling: Allows throttling at output level, includes data validation/operations